 Sometimes, an age bias may be standing in the way.
 Other times, employers may think that older workers are more expensive to hire and insure.
-If you allow me, I will replace “older” by “experienced” for some positive reinforcement!
+If you allow me, I will replace “older” with “experienced” for some positive reinforcement!

 News reports about rising unemployment rates for “experienced” workers age 50 and over probably do not help either.

 Let’s take a look at the industrial sector for example.
 Despite pushing 60, one of my Singaporean candidates Alex has no issues moving between jobs.
-Based in Singapore, he is often wooed by many companies and is currently managing the regional headquarters of a US listed industrial firm.
+Based in Singapore, he is often wooed by many companies and is currently managing the regional headquarters of a US-listed industrial firm.

 He joined the company three years ago, after 21 years in a business management role at a worldwide manufacturer of industrial valves.
 The aspects that attracted his current employer to Alex, he says, were his business, product and market knowledge as well as leadership skills.